-statically-typed: At compile-time, the types of all declared names are known.
+statically-typed: At compile-time, the types of all names are known.

 Usually provided by programmer and checked by type-system; sometimes inferred by the language (ML, Haskell).
-(Rust, Java, C# all do some type-inference.)
+(Rust, Java, C# also do some type-inference.)

-dynamically-typed: Language knows the type of every value.
+dynamically-typed: Only at run-time, the type of every value is known.

-But a variable might hold values of different types, over its lifetime. php, javascript, racket.
-Each value (incl. primitive types) includes some extra "tag" bits, indicating its type.
+BUT, a variable might hold values of different types, over its lifetime.
+Python, javascript, racket, php.
+To do this, each value (incl. primitive types) includes some extra "tag" bits to indicate its type.